Using Parallel Calendars

-My first exposure to intricate, long-distance, day-accurate, time intervals in the Bible was a presentation of someone’s belief on the structure of Daniel’s seventy weeks.1 The presentation was a copy of that currently published in the Left Behind series.
-The fundamental math being over 100 years old, and produced in what I later learned was an extremely dubious motive.
+My first exposure to intricate, long-distance, day-accurate, time intervals in the Bible was a presentation of someone’s belief on the structure of Daniel’s seventy weeks.

 I had heard this presented before, but instead of a new-believer, accept-everything attitude, I looked at the presentation as I would someone presenting similar materials at my place of employment.
 What I saw this time startled me.

-The standard, and quite popular presentation of Daniel’s 70 weeks begins with a supposed date for decree to rebuild Jerusalem.
+The standard, and quite popular, presentation of Daniel’s 70 weeks begins with a supposed date for the decree to rebuild Jerusalem.
 It then ends at the time of Jesus’ crucifixion.
-In order to not publish something so stupid I will not reproduce the math here.
+In order to not publish something so stupid I will not reproduce their math here.

 This presentation was riddled with analytical errors at several levels.
 The most obvious was lack of any error analysis, analysis that should have been applied to most of the steps.

 The world currently uses the Gregorian calendar.
 It supplanted the Julian calendar, in use in the Western world in a stable way since the year 5 AD.
 Before the year 46 BC the Roman Senate established the shape of the calendar by legislative fiat.
+In particular they inserted leap months by their own vote.
 This was similar to the way the US Congress today sets daylight savings time rules by legislative fiat.

 Note that this error analysis problem does not apply to astronomical events that have been back-calculated using modern computers because they are not actually measured against man-made ancient calendars.
 Understand the source of this error is poor human record keeping.